UX Case Study:

 Hypothesis Statement #1:

-If Deanna downloads an app that collects and displays health requirements in a quick and easy way, then she can help make sure her daughter’s health records are in order for upcoming school/camp activities.
+If Deanna downloads an app that collects and displays health requirements in a quick and easy way, then she can make sure her daughter’s health records are ready for upcoming school/camp activities.

 Hypothesis Statement #2:

-Deanna needs an app that can organize, categorize, filter, and display both health requirements and associated dates for health visits so that her daughter will have the necessary health records to allow her to participate in school/camp activities.
+Deanna needs an app that can organize, filter, and display both health requirements and associated dates for health visits so that her daughter has the health records that allow her to participate in school/camp activities.

 Hypothesis Statement #3:

-If Deanna can schedule or input health visit dates easily and compare them against health requirements for school/camp activities that her daughter participates in on a mobile app, then she can help make sure her daughter is set up for success while continuing to focus on her job and various hobbies and interests.
+If Deanna can schedule or input health visit dates easily on a mobile app and compare that information against health requirements for her daughter’s schools/camps, then she can ensure her daughter is set up for success while balancing her own job, interests, and hobbies.

 Value Propositions